What Does Retinol Really Do for Your Skin? (Benefits, Side Effects & Best Practices)

 Can Retinol Be Combined with Other Ingredients?

-• Vitamin C + Retinol (together in one routine) → Best used at different times (Vit C in morning, Retinol at night).
+• However, Vitamin C & Retinol is best used at different times (Vit C in the morning, Retinol at night).

 Also Read: Can You Use Retinol and Vitamin C Together?
 Myths vs. Truths